penseipublicidade/website/docs/controls/cupertinodialogaction.md

 ### `text_style`

 The text style to use for text on the button.

-An instance of type [`TextStyle`](/docs/reference/types/textstyle).
+Value is of type [`TextStyle`](/docs/reference/types/textstyle).

 ## Events